-Pianist and conductor Timothy Lovelace has performed on four continents and has been featured at Rio de Janeiro’s Sala Cecilia Meireles, Carnegie’s Weill Recital Hall, Washington’s Kennedy Center, New York’s Merkin Concert Hall, Chicago’s Dame Myra Hess Memorial Concerts and on chamber music series sponsored by the symphony orchestras of Chicago, Cincinnati, Detroit, Minnesota and the Saint Paul Chamber Orchestra.
-The roster of internationally-known artists with whom Lovelace has appeared includes Miriam Fried, Alban Gerhardt, Nobuko Imai, Robert Mann, Charles Neidich, Paquito D’Rivera, and Dawn Upshaw.
+Pianist Timothy Lovelace heads the Collaborative Piano program at the University of Minnesota and is an active recitalist, having been featured at Rio de Janeiro’s Sala Cecilia Meireles, Carnegie’s Weill Recital Hall, Washington’s Kennedy Center, New York’s Merkin Concert Hall, Chicago’s Dame Myra Hess Memorial Concerts and on chamber music series sponsored by the symphony orchestras of Chicago, Cincinnati, Detroit, Minnesota and the Saint Paul Chamber Orchestra.
+As a soloist, he has performed with the Minnesota Orchestra conducted by Osmo Vänskä.
+The roster of internationally-known artists with whom Lovelace has appeared includes Miriam Fried, Nobuko Imai, Robert Mann, Charles Neidich, Paquito D’Rivera, and Dawn Upshaw.
 For thirteen years, he was a staff pianist at the Ravinia Festival’s Steans Institute, where he played in the classes of Barbara Bonney, Christoph Eschenbach, Thomas Hampson, Christa Ludwig and Yo-Yo Ma, among others.
-A proponent of new music, Lovelace has performed the works of many living composers, and he presented the world premiere of Osvaldo Golijov’s Third World.
-He has recorded for the Albany, Arabesque, Blue Griffin, Boston Records, and MSR labels.
-Lovelace currently heads the Collaborative Piano program at the University of Minnesota.
-His own studies were principally with Harold Evans, Gilbert Kalish, Donna Loewy, and Frank Weinstock.
+A proponent of new music, Lovelace has performed the works of many living composers, and he has presented premieres of works by Osvaldo Golijov, John Harbison, and Libby Larsen.
+He has recorded for the Albany, Arabesque, Blue Griffin, Boston Records, MSR and Naxos labels.
+His principal teachers were Harold Evans, Gilbert Kalish, Donna Loewy, and Frank Weinstock.